-Scores on the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT) or other appropriate professional tests must be submitted if required by the major department.
-The examinations are administered through the Educational Testing Service, PO Box 6004, Princeton NJ 08541-6004.
-See college/ department listings for required tests and other admission requirements.
+Official Scores on the Graduate Record Examination (GRE), Graduate Management Admission Test (GMAT) or other appropriate professional tests must be submitted if required by the major department.
+The examinations are administered through the Educational Testing Service (ETS), PO Box 6004, Princeton NJ 08541-6004.
+Official scores must be sent by ETS.
+See college/department listings for required tests and other admission requirements.

-Information and Registration Bulletins for the GRE are usually available in the Counseling Center or in the Office of Graduate Studies and Research; GMAT applications are usually available in the Counseling Center or the MBA Office in the M. J. Neeley School of Business.
+Information and Registration Bulletins for the GRE are available in the Counseling Center or in the Office of Graduate Studies and Research; GMAT applications are available in the Counseling Center or the MBA Office in the M. J. Neeley School of Business.
 Applicants to the M. J. Neeley School of Business must submit scores from the GMAT.